enanomapper/ontologies/README.md

 * [Unit Ontology](https://github.com/bio-ontology-research-group/unit-ontology) (UO)

-The build of the slims is carried out in this repository through the actions contained in the [ lows](.github/workflows) folder, and the resulting slims of external ontologies are commited and pushed automatically to this repository when the workflows are run.
-Moreover, `robot diff` and `robot report` are performed for quality control on the resulting ontology, with their results being stored under [robot-report](/report) after each workflow run.
+The build of the slims is carried out in this repository through the actions contained in the [ .github/workflows](.github/workflows) folder, and the resulting slims of external ontologies are commited and pushed automatically to this repository when the build workflow is run.
+After that, `robot diff` and `robot report` are performed for quality control on the resulting ontology, with their results being stored under [/report](/report) after each workflow run.

 The configuration file [enanomapper.yaml](scripts/src/build-workflow/enanomapper.yaml) is used by the [python setup scripts](scripts/src/build-workflow/) to update the YAML for these workflows ([build](.github/workflows/slim-ontologies.yml), [QC](.github/workflows/robot.yml)) on push via the [update repository workflow](.github/workflows/update-repo.yml).